Kulsoom’s funeral prayers tomorrow

 “It was extremely painful to know that I wasn’t by my mother’s side” as she breathed her last, she added.
 “I am deeply saddened.”

-Meanwhile, the PML-N leaders termed the demise of Begum Kulsoom a great loss for the family and said her services for democracy would be long remembered.
+Meanwhile, the PML-N leaders termed the demise of Begum Kalsoom a great loss for the family and said her services for democracy would be long remembered.

 Senior politician Javed Hashmi told media that she was a brave lady who fought for democracy.
 They were with Nawaz in his tough hour, he added.

-Khurram Dastgir said an era of bravery and courage had ended, adding that Begum Kulsoom was the mother of democracy.
+Khurram Dastgir said an era of bravery and courage had ended, adding that Begum Kalsoom was the mother of democracy.

 Meanwhile, the joint sitting of two Houses of the Parliament to be addressed by the President Dr Arif Alvi on Thursday afternoon (today) has been postponed, the official sources said.